Lattice Semiconductor: Activity since 2016

 In April 2016, Tsinghua Holdings said in a U.S. filing that it accumulated a roughly 6 percent stake in Lattice Semiconductor through share purchased on the open market.
-In November, 2016, Canyon Bridge Capital Partners, a private equity firm backed by China Reform Holdings Corporation announced a definitive agreement to acquire all of Lattice's shares.
+In November 2016, Canyon Bridge Capital Partners, a private equity firm backed by China Reform Holdings Corporation announced a definitive agreement to acquire all of Lattice's shares.
 The purchase of Lattice by Canyon Bridge was in September 2017 blocked by US President Donald Trump based on the recommendation of the Committee on Foreign Investment in the United States on national security grounds under the Exon–Florio Amendment.
 The company re-located its headquarters back to its Hillsboro campus in 2019.

 Activist investor Lion Point Capital purchased a six percent stake in Lattice in February 2018.
 The next month the company filled three new seats on its board with independent directors supported by Lion Point.
 That same year, Lattice replaced several members of its leadership team, including bringing in a new president and CEO, Jim Anderson, who previously worked at Advanced Micro Devices.
-Under the new leadership, Lattice shifted the company's focus entirely to low-power field-programmable gate arrays (FPGAs).
+Under the new leadership, Lattice shifted the company's focus entirely to low-power FPGAs.
 Lattice acquired computer vision software company Mirametrix in November 2021.

-Jim Anderson left Lattice in June 2024, at which time Lattice Chief Strategy and Marketing office Esam Elashmawi was appointed Interim CEO.
+Jim Anderson left Lattice in June 2024, at which time Lattice Chief Strategy and Marketing Officer Esam Elashmawi was appointed Interim CEO.
 On September 16, 2024, Lattice named Ford Tamer as CEO.

+On May 5, 2026, Lattice announced it had signed a definitive agreement to acquire American Megatrends (AMI), a provider of platform firmware and infrastructure manageability, for $1.65 billion in a combination of cash and stock.